 Go down to Taskbar, right click on it, run and look at your Task Manager (or just press Ctrl + Shift + Esc)..

-So How to fix Search Filter Host and Indexer High CPU Load Problem?
+How to Fix Search Filter Host and Indexer High CPU Utilization on Windows 10?

 High CPU and memory usage by indexing processes indicates that at this moment the indexing service is working intensively on gathering information and rebuilding the search index.